What Is a Gantt Chart? The Complete Guide for Project Managers (2026)

 Map out the FS, SS, FF, and SF relationships.
 Most will be Finish-to-Start.

-Common mistake: Over-constraining the schedule.
+Common mistake: over-constraining the schedule.
 Not everything needs a dependency.
 If two tasks are truly independent, don't link them just because they happen to be sequential in your list.

 Step 4: Assign Resources